 Don’t redirect customers to the cart page

 When a user adds something to the cart, make sure to allow them to stay on the product page instead of redirecting them to the cart page.
-Sending users to the cart page every time they add something to the cart means they have to go back in order to continue shopping.
+Sending users to the cart page every time they add something to the cart means they have to go back to continue shopping.

 Most of the time this creates a bad user experience, especially if users are shopping from a mobile device.